TimothyMao/Recipes_Ratings/README.md

-# Recipes_Ratings Website
+# Exploratory Data Analysis on Recipes and Ratings
-Project for dsc80 at UCSD
+Project for DSC 80 at UCSD